Let the platform do the work

 The file system shows all the uploaded files in your instance.
 This includes documents, attachments in notes, and email attachments.
 If your file system is large, you may want to download a backup and work with Support to delete older files (e.g., delete anything older than three years).
 However, you can also manage your emails and their attachments yourself.

 The database holds all the records and relationships in your Sugar instance.
 There are a lot of things that can be done on your own to help lower your storage.
 SugarCloud Insights will display the ten largest database tables used by your instance.
-From there, you can decide what records can be deleted to manage your storage.
+From there, you can decide which records can be deleted to manage your storage.

-Please note that the amount of storage consumed includes your production instance plus any sandbox instances hosted on Sugar's Cloud service.
+Please note that the amount of storage consumed includes your production instance plus any sandbox instances hosted on Sugar's cloud service.
 SugarCloud Insights will show the total amount of storage used for each of your instances.
 If these are particularly large, you can contact Support to request that they remove uploaded files from the sandbox or empty large module tables.
 Additionally, when creating or refreshing your sandboxes, you can request that the sandboxes be made without uploads (i.e., without the file system attachments) to help manage storage.
 For more information, please see the SugarCloud Sandboxes documentation.

 Checking Your Schedulers

-in the database (i.e., soft deleted), which removes the record from the user interface but still exists in the database, taking up storage.
+When deleting a record in Sugar, the record is initially marked as deleted=1 in the database (i.e., soft deleted), which removes the record from the user interface but it still exists in the database, taking up storage.
 Once the Prune Database Scheduler on the First of the Month scheduler runs, the record is permanently deleted (i.e., hard deleted), freeing up the space.

 Schedulers automate the execution of custom and system processes, including database cleanup.
 You can view your schedulers in Admin > Schedulers.
 Some schedulers that run processes to help with storage are listed below, and you will want to ensure they are active.

-- Run Active Data Archives/Deletions: This scheduler is active by default and runs weekly on Saturdays at 10 pm.
+• Run Active Data Archives/Deletions: This scheduler is active by default and runs weekly on Saturdays at 10:00 PM.
 This scheduler will archive or delete any records set via the Data Archiver.

 Using the Data Archiver